Published: 28th March 2024

 The BBFC's all time favourite Easter eggs in films

-Contains very mild language and threat
+mild threat

 Toy Story 3

-Contains mild violence and scary scenes
+mild violence and scary scenes

 Toy Story 3 is an animated adventure about a group of toys who are mistakenly donated to a day-care centre.